-Equipment: The only equipment needed is one Frisbee of any size, although the Wham-o Master Tournament Model is recommended.
+The only equipment needed is one Frisbee of any size, although the Wham-o Master Tournament Model is recommended.
 Individual players may wear almost any aids they wish, including hats, helmets, or gloves as long as they do not endanger the safety of any other player.
-For example shoes with cleats as in track or baseball are permissible but ones with sharp spikes are not.
+For example shoes with cleats are permissible but ones with sharp spikes are not.
 No player may carry any sort of stick, bat or racket.